decodableco/decodable-pipeline-sdk/README.md

 * _sdk_: The Decodable SDK
 * _examples_: Examples for using the SDK

+## Requirements

+The following components are required in order to build and use this SDK:

+* Java 11 (note that Java 17 is not supported by Apache Flink yet)
+* Docker (for integration tests)

 ## Installation

 The SDK is not available via Maven Central yet.
 For the time being, build and install it into your local Maven repository yourself, as described under [Building the SDK](#building-the-sdk).